Inorganic peroxide: Preparation of peroxide salts

 Barium peroxide was once used to produce pure oxygen from air.
-This process relies on the temperature-dependent chemical balance between barium oxide and peroxide: the reaction of barium oxide with air at 500 °C results in barium peroxide, which upon heating to above 700 °C in oxygen decomposes back to barium oxide releasing pure oxygen.
+This process relies on the temperature-dependent chemical equilibrium between barium oxide and peroxide: the reaction of barium oxide with air at 500 °C results in barium peroxide, which upon heating to above 700 °C decomposes back to barium oxide with release pure oxygen.
 The lighter alkaline earth metals calcium, magnesium and strontium also form peroxides, which are used commercially as oxygen sources or oxidizers.

 Reaction of peroxide salts

 Few reactions are generally formulated for peroxide salt.
-In excess of dilute acids or water they release hydrogen peroxide.
+In excess of dilute acids or water, they release hydrogen peroxide.